Your Guide To Domesticated Pet Foxes

 How to Adapt to Your Fox Fur Baby

 While you’re probably used to the way dogs and cats adapt to their humans, foxes will not do this.
 Foxes will remain foxes (including the retention of their wilder instincts), so it’s up to you to adapt to your fox.
+You can observe a similar partner with people adopting small exotic cats.
 Here are some things you can do:

 1. Spend as much time as possible with him: the more time you spend with your fox, the better and strong the bond will be between you both.
 Not only will you both enjoy the company, but you’ll become more attuned to his needs and swift mood changes.

 2. Chew toys are helpful: foxes love to chew, so be sure to have a large variety of sturdy chew toys on hand for your fur baby!
+While dogs like to eat socks it is unlikely to be something a fox would like to chew.
 Chew toys also make great distractions if your fox is doing something undesirable, like chewing up those expensive shoes you just bought!

 3. Find a vet to cares for foxes: just as you would with any pet, you’ll need to find a vet who’s very familiar with foxes and their health requirements.
 In addition, be sure your vet gives your fox any necessary and required vaccinations, such as a rabies shot, etc.

 4. Foxes and other pets: if you have pet rodents or other small pets (including puppies and kittens), never leave them alone with your fox.
 Foxes are opportunistic feeders in the wild and will exhibit this same behavior even when domesticated.